 Distributed Generation (Net Metering)

-Through our Distributed Generation Program, the District of Summerland allows customers with small (30kW or less), inverter–based, distributed generation systems that utilize a low carbon or renewable energy source such as solar or wind, to be connected to the Summerland Distribution System (Summerland’s electric grid).
+Through our Distributed Generation Program, the District of Summerland allows residential customers with small (30kW or less), inverter–based, distributed generation systems that utilize a low carbon or renewable energy source such as solar or wind, to be connected to the Summerland Distribution System (Summerland’s electric grid).

-The Distributed Generation Program allows Summerland electrical utility customers to “net‑meter.”
-This means customers who participate in the program are able to completely offset their own electricity needs each calendar year, after which the District of Summerland will purchase any excess energy that is put back onto the grid at the wholesale rate.
+The Distributed Generation Program allows Summerland electrical utility residential customers to “net‑meter.”
+This means residential customers who participate in the program are able to completely offset their own electricity needs each calendar year, after which the District of Summerland will purchase any excess energy that is put back onto the grid at the wholesale rate.

 Customers who are considering adding solar to their property may find the following informational documents helpful:

 For an overview of the program process, please see our Distributed Generation Program Process Overview

 A compiled package for customers interested in applying to the program can be downloaded by clicking here.
 Links to individual forms are also provided below: